-Details about initiatives and developments of significant interest and importance to the School community throughout 2021 and achievements.
-Other information has been provided from the School's Management Software Program (Denbigh) and, existing policies and documentation.
-The Report outlines the processes, in place, to assure the provision of quality educational experiences for Macquarie Grammar students.
+Details about initiatives and developments of significant interest and importance to the School community throughout 2022 and achievements are provided along with other information from the School's Management Software Program (Denbigh) and existing policies and documentation.
+The Report outlines the processes in place, to assure the provision of quality educational experiences for Macquarie Grammar students.

-The Report is submitted to the NSW Educational Standards Authority (NESA) and is available on the School's website from the 30 June 2022.
-Ultimately, the Report demonstrates accountability and compliance with regulatory bodies, as well as the School Community and convinces the reader of Macquarie Grammar's quality and effectiveness, in fulfilling the needs of students.
+The Report is submitted to the NSW Educational Standards Authority (NESA) and is available on the School's website from the 30 June 2023.
+Ultimately, the Report demonstrates accountability and compliance with regulatory bodies, as well as the School Community, and convinces the reader of Macquarie Grammar's quality and effectiveness in fulfilling the needs of students.
 Further information about the School and/or this Report may be obtained by contacting the School.